seethroughdev/gulp-browserify-starter-kit/README.md

 Browserify is configured to run on ```index.js```.

-It also exposes a single global called **shared**.
+It also exposes a global called **shared** in standalone mode.
 You can easily remove this in the browserifyOpts obj.
 But I've found it handy.
-All configuration for this task can be found in **gulp/tasks/js.js**.
+All configuration for this task can be found in ```gulp/tasks/js.js```.

-The task will compile a bundle.js and bundle.min.js file in your **dist/js/** folder.
+The task will compile a bundle.js and bundle.min.js file in your ```dist/js/``` folder.

 - *TODO:  Consider switching compression to a node-env dependency instead.*
 - *TODO:  Consider whether its better to open up src to multiple browserify builds.*

-## Other JS Tasks
+## Other JS

 This build does a couple other things with javascript.

 ##### Modernizr

-It includes a separate sub-task for modernizr so you can load it in the head, from bower.
+Includes a separate sub-task for modernizr so you can load it in the head, from bower.
 It will compress the file.
 Feel free to replace this with a custom build if you choose.

 ##### Vendor

-It will compile a separate vendor folder from any files in the included js/vendor/folder.
+Will compile a separate vendor folder from any files in the included js/vendor/folder.

 ##### JS Hint

-It will run all javascript through jshint.
+Will run all javascript through jshint.
 It uses the pretty reporter.
 And will not break on fail.
 All these are options in the **js:hint** task.

 *TODO: Considering switching to my preferred linter: eslint.*